 Other Craft Practitioners

-I have been working almost exclusively with felt for the last 25 years.
+Clay is the material I have been working with for many years.